 Title of Program: Introduction to Saving Seeds from Your Garden

-Participants will learn the basics of saving seed from their garden’s flowers, herbs, and vegetables.
-This is a basic presentation for gardeners to save seed for themselves, for seed swaps, or for the library’s seed exchange program.
-Saving seeds can save money and preserve genetic diversity.
+Attendees will learn the basics of saving seed from their garden’s flowers, herbs, and vegetables.
+This presentation is for gardeners to save seed for themselves, for seed swaps, or for the library’s seed exchange program.
+Keeping one’s own seeds can save money and preserve genetic diversity.
 Learn which plants are best for saving seed, optimal time to harvest the seeds, and how to clean and store the seeds.
-A handout will be provided.

 Length and format: one hour including time for questions (45 minutes talk plus 15 minutes questions).
 This is a PowerPoint presentation.